By: Author John Cunningham. Published: 2021/06/15 at 10:11 am

-Snowblowers can last years, in my shop, I’m still maintaining 15 and 20-year-old models and they still have a ton of life in the tank.
-They may be old but they perform their job as well as ever and many of my customers are sentimental.
+Snowblowers can last years; in my shop, I’m still maintaining 15 and 20-year-old models, and they still have a ton of life in the tank.
+They may be old, but they perform their job as well as ever, and many of my customers are sentimental.
 When you own a machine that long, you get a little attached to it.

 A correctly maintained and stored snowblower can last twenty-plus years before requiring major mechanical repairs.
 At the very least, changing the engine oil once per season and using a gas stabilizer when storing will help protect your snowblower’s vital components.

 In this post, you’ll learn the secret to a long snowblower life (maintenance), and you’ll learn how to store your snowblower.
-You’ll also learn mechanics top tips for trouble-free snowblower winter starts.
+You’ll also learn mechanics and top tips for trouble-free snowblower winter starts.

 How To Maintain A Snowblower

-Snowblower maintenance isn’t challenging and doesn’t have to cost a ton, a homeowner can easily take care of it with common sense and some basic tools.
-Running regular maintenance is proven to prevent breakdowns and it’s generally cheaper to find a mechanical problem before it finds you
+Snowblower maintenance isn’t challenging and doesn’t have to cost a ton; a homeowner can easily take care of it with common sense and some basic tools.
+Running regular maintenance is proven to prevent breakdowns, and it’s generally cheaper to find a mechanical problem before it finds you.

 Simple stuff, like checking for oil or gas leaks under the machine, or when operating, are there any unusual sounds or excessive vibration?
 This type of simple observation is crucial to proper maintenance.

-What Type Maintenance Does Snowblower Need?
+What Type of Maintenance Does Snowblower Need?

 Maintenance may be described as ongoing preventive works.
-Snowblowers are generally reliable machines, to function efficiently and reliably we’ll need to run the following checks.
+Snowblowers are generally reliable machines; to function efficiently and reliably, we’ll need to run the following checks.
 These checks and tasks aren’t difficult and don’t take much time or effort.

 Here’s a rundown on what should be checked before and regularly during the on-season: